suman71/minimal-mistakes/_posts/2019-07-19-art-of-voice.md

 These are creative 'spin' to the linear words of script.

-*The 7 core elements for effective performance.*
+Later I'll I'll discuss the 7 core elements for effective performance.

----- not finished----